Lassen County Uber Accident Lawyers

 Compensatory damages fall into two categories:

-- Special Damages — These damages replace the victim’s tangible financial losses from the accident.
-Special or economic damages include hospital bills, medication, future medical expenses, lost income, property repair and replacement, and other out-of-pocket expenses.
+- Special Damages — These damages are intended to compensate the victim for their tangible financial losses resulting from the accident.
+Special or economic damages include hospital bills, medication, future medical expenses, lost income, property repair and replacement, and other out-of-pocket costs.

 - General Damages — The subjective and intangible losses in a claim are called general or non-economic damages.
 They don’t have exact monetary values, so quantifying them can be difficult.
 Some examples are pain and suffering, emotional and mental distress, loss of enjoyment of life, and more.

 Calculating a fair compensation that covers all these losses is a complex task.
-You need capable attorneys to assess every impact of the accident on your life.
-Don’t rely on what the insurance company offers, as they will likely undervalue your damages to minimize payouts.
+An attorney can help you assess every impact of the accident on your life.

 What To Do After An Uber Accident